Jasper's R6 Mark II Autofocus Config

 With this configuration, I'm able to go from tracking someone's eye, to a ball in play, to very specific spot with three different buttons for each, I have had this configuration for the last year shooting, events, sports, wildlife and portraits.

-Normally, this isn't really possible due to not all buttons having the ability to be configured, but by utilising the ability to configure the "AF-ON button" and "AE Lock button" to "Metering and AF start" and the "AE Lock button" utilising the options in PINK menu 1.
+Normally, this isn't really possible due to not all buttons having the ability to be configured, but by utilising the ability to configure the "AF-ON button" and "AE Lock button" to "Metering and AF start", using the "Info Detail set." to further make specific adjustments and the "AE Lock button" utilising the options in PINK menu 1.

 Please see the below screenshots for the full configuration: